Saturday, February 7, 2009

 Installing DB2 on Vista

-In case anyone else runs into this, you have to log in as an administrator to install DB2 on Vista.
+In case anyone else runs into this SDLC methodology meaning, phases and benefits, you have to log in as an administrator to install DB2 on Vista.
 Logging in as administrator is different than logging in with an account that has administrator access.
 And, because they said so, the administrator account is disabled by default.
 Follow life hacker's instructions to enable vista's administrator account.

 Wednesday, January 16, 2008